-- Clinical Biochemistry - Clinical Immunology - Clinical Microbiology - Haematology - 7.2.
-The academic knowledge and skills are designed to show that those able to demonstrate they have met the HCPC standards of proficiency for clinical scientists (December 2014) have a strong scientific role with specific clinical elements that is applied in a specialist area.
-The vehicle for this is the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio. - 7.3.
-The IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio groups the standards of proficiency for clinical scientists that the HCPC published in December 2014 into modules that relate to specific areas of practice. - 7.4.
-The purpose of this is to relate the standards to distinct areas of practice and to reduce duplication of evidence.
+- 7.1 Applicants will be expected to have an MSc degree or equivalent academic level of qualification and be able to evidence M-level practice that requires a high level experience of autonomous professional practice and expertise in one of the following specialities: - Clinical Biochemistry - Clinical Immunology - Haematology - 7.2 The academic knowledge and skills are designed to show that those able to demonstrate they have met the HCPC standards of proficiency for clinical scientists (December 2014) have a strong scientific role with specific clinical elements that is applied in a specialist area.
+The vehicle for this is the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio. - 7.3 The IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio groups the standards of proficiency for clinical scientists that the HCPC published in December 2014 into modules that relate to specific areas of practice. - 7.4 The purpose of this is to relate the standards to distinct areas of practice and to reduce duplication of evidence.
 The HCPC standards themselves are organised into knowledge and competence learning outcomes against which the individual is assessed.
-Candidates will be expected to demonstrate they have met the knowledge and skills in the modules, thus requiring them to demonstrate they have achieved the HCPC threshold standards of academic learning, professional skills and the application of these in their professional scope of practice. - 7.5.
-The modules are grouped under two sectional headings:
+Candidates will be expected to demonstrate they have met the knowledge and skills in the modules, thus requiring them to demonstrate they have achieved the HCPC threshold standards of academic learning, professional skills and the application of these in their professional scope of practice. - 7.5 The modules are grouped under two sectional headings: